 A: Students may go to the department that offers the course.
 The department will do one of the following: decline permission, add the course to your schedule at that time, or provide you with a stamped override form that you should bring to Student Services, where the staff will add the course to your schedule.

 Q: Can a day undergraduate student register for a WCAS (evening college) course?

 A: WCAS designates a limited number of spaces in certain courses for students in A&S, CSOM, LSOE, and CSON.
 Students may enroll in only one WCAS course per semester.
-For the fall semester, students can sign up for WCAS courses in Student Services in Lyons Hall beginning April 28.
+For the spring semester, students can sign up for WCAS courses in Student Services in Lyons Hall beginning November 14.
 Courses are offered on a first come, first served basis, and there are a limited number of spaces in each course.
 Freshmen may not enroll in WCAS courses.

 For information regarding pass/fail, visit the Pass/Fail page under University: Policies and Procedures.